Byron Buxton Player Props: Twins vs. Royals

 Byron Buxton At The Plate

-- Buxton leads Minnesota in total hits (20) this season while batting .244 with nine extra-base hits.
+- Buxton leads Minnesota with 21 hits, batting .244 this season with 10 extra-base hits.

+- Among the qualified hitters in baseball, he ranks 102nd in batting average, 123rd in on-base percentage, and 49th in slugging.

-- Buxton has picked up an RBI in 27.3% of his games this year, with two or more RBI in 13.6% of his games.
-He has also plated three or more runs in one contest.
+- Buxton has picked up an RBI in 30.4% of his games this year, with two or more RBI in 17.4% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.